 The three judges must stand separately and judge with no consultation amongst them.
-At the conclusion of the workouts the three judges mark their first, second and third choices on a preferential judging slip-scoring card and hand it to an EA Official-steward.
-The EA Official steward-will deliver the scoring card to the EA Official Scorer.
-The scorer then calculates tallies-the preferences, giving three points for a the first preference, two points for a the second preference and one point for a the third preference.
-The three judges will continue to stand separately until the scorers has ve determined that there is are no equality tied scores.
+At the conclusion of the workouts the three judges mark their first, second and third choices on a preferential judging slip and hand it to a steward.
+The steward then tallies the preferences, giving three points for a first preference, two for a second and one for a third.
+The three judges will continue to stand separately until the scorers have determined that there is no equality.
 The three judges must not come together until authorized by the Chief Steward.

-The horse with the highest number of points is the winner will be the horse with the highest number of points. and-The runner-up will be the horse with the next highest number of points.
-Third place will be awarded to the horse with the next highest number of points.
+The horse with the highest number of points is the winner and runner-up the next highest.

 An exception to this rule is when any one horse is given a first preference by two judges.
-That horse is automatically the winner on six points, even if another horse has one first preference (3 points) and two second preferences (2 points x 2) totalling seven points.
-This comes about as it should always be a majority rules situation i.e., when two judges pick the same horse it is automatically the winner.
+That horse is automatically the winner on six points, even if another horse has one first preference (3 points) and two second preferences (2 points x 2) totaling seven points.
+This comes about as it should always be a majority rules situation i.e. when two judges pick the same horse - it is automatically the winner.